 I will fully admit that the first year I ordered a pre-made turkey that just needed to be heated up because I was convinced it was going to be too complicated for a rookie chef like me.
 However, after that year I was committed to learning how to roast my own turkey from scratch after seeing just how much more expensive a pre-made turkey was!

 It took a few years of trial and error, but I eventually learned how to cook a delicious, juicy and perfect oven roasted turkey.
-While I still love to do that, an oven-roasted turkey from scratch also takes something I don’t have a lot of these days with two toddlers running around: time.
+While I still love to do that (and it’s one of my absolutely favorite Thanksgiving recipes). an oven-roasted turkey from scratch also takes something I don’t have a lot of these days with two toddlers running around: time.

 One of my biggest secrets to feeding our family of 4 for under $100 a week is buying what I like to call “clearance meat.”
 This is meat at the grocery store that has nothing wrong with it, but is clearance to sell as it’s the last day the grocery store can have it on their shelves.